Core¶

 Coherence score in [0, 1]. |

-Source code in core/search.py
+Source code in core/analysis/geodesic.py

 curvature(mv)